 Item 1 – Introduction

-McAdam, LLC (“we”, “us” or “our”) is registered with the U.S. Securities Exchange Commission (“SEC”) as an investment adviser.
+McAdam, LLC (“we”, “us” or “our”) is registered with the U.S. Securities and Exchange Commission (“SEC”) as an investment adviser.
 Investment advisory services and compensation structures differ from that of a registered broker-dealer, and it is important that you understand the differences.

 Free and simple tools are available to research firms and financial professionals at www.Investor.gov/CRS.
 The site also provides educational materials about broker-dealers, investment advisers and investing.